yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/connect-to-universe.md

 1. Find the certificate for your universe in the list and click **Actions** and download the certificate.

-For more information on encryption in transit, refer to [Encryption in transit](../../security/enable-encryption-in-transit/).
+For more information on connecting to TLS-enabled universes, refer to [Connect to clusters](../../security/enable-encryption-in-transit/#connect-to-clusters).

 ## Connect to a universe node